 Richardson Racing can today confirm that it will make a return to the F4 British Championship certified by FIA, powered by Ford EcoBoost for the 2021 season.

-The Corby-based team will run a multi-car programme in series as it returns to single-seater competition after a year’s sabbatical, with rising star Georgi Dimitrov the first driver to be confirmed for the new campaign.
+The Corby-based team will run a multi-car programme in the series as it returns to single-seater competition after a year’s sabbatical, with rising star Georgi Dimitrov the first driver to be confirmed for the new campaign.

 The 15-year-old British-Bulgarian racer – from Newmarket in Suffolk – joined Richardson Racing at the start of 2020 as he took the first step into car racing following a successful career in karting; which included victory in the X30 Mini class of the 2017 Kartmasters British Grand Prix.